skillrepos/adv-rag/labs.md

 <br><br>

-8. Run the system and ask a question:
+8. Save your changes.
+Run the system and ask a question:

 ```
 python rag_code.py